 Our work towards accreditation under these Standards is evidence of how our work promotes the safety of women and girls and manages immediate risk and safeguarding concerns.

 Women’s Aid National Quality Standards

 The Women's Aid National Quality Standards were developed by Women’s Aid – a UK-based charity working to end domestic violence against women and children.
-These Standards provide us with a set of criteria against which we can evidence our service quality.
+These Standards provide a set of criteria against which we can evidence our service quality.
 To become accredited, organisations have to demonstrate that they promote positive survivor outcomes including, physical and emotional recovery; rights and access; safety and dignity; and sustainability and autonomy.
 We became Women’s Aid members in 2017 and are working towards these standards.

 Rape Crisis Standards